1. Approval to trade

 2. Safety equipment and related matters

-The Dukw is exempt from regulations regarding the provision of seat belts.
-The Dukw rarely exceeds a speed of 25mph and the Company considers the risks to passengers to be no greater than those experienced by passengers travelling on London operated TFL approved buses.
+- The DUKW is exempt from regulations regarding the provision of seat belts.
+The vehicle rarely exceeds a speed of 25mph and the Company considers the risks to passengers to be no greater than those experienced by passengers travelling on London operated TFL approved buses.

 4. Qualified personnel

-For the water this is a Boatmaster (formally known as a Thames waterman’s licence )
+- For the water this is a Boatmaster Licence (BML) (formally known as a Thames Waterman’s licence)

-For the road this is a PCV licence holder.
+- For the road this is a PCV licence.
 The driver must also have a suitable number of years PCV driving experience.

-For the tour guide (also known as a second crew member) they undertake and pass appropriate river training from the Company including being skilled in first aid.
+- For the tour guide (also known as a second crew member) they undertake and pass appropriate river training from the Company.

 5. The company approved and externally audited risk assessment code